 1- regular interpersonal communication:

 Body language comes in handy in these kinds of communications (communicating with a salesperson, manager, etc.) which we have many of them in our lives.
-For example, if we are not willing to listen to them, our body language shows it too! (of course, there are solutions to that which we explain in other articles.)
+For example, if we are not willing to listen to them, our movements show it too! (of course, there are solutions to that which we explain in other articles.)

 2- public speaking: